Modular proximal optimization for multidimensional total-variation regularization: TV-L1: Fast prox-operators for

-We begin with the 1D-TV problem~\eqref{eq.oned}, for which we develop below carefully tuned algorithms.
-This tuning pays off: our weighted-TV algorithm offers a fast, robust, and low-memory (in fact, in place) algorithm, which is not only of independent value, but is also an ideal building block for scalably solving 2D- and higher-D TV problems.
+We begin with the 1D-TV problem~\eqref{eq.oned} for an $\ell_1$ norm choice, for which we review several carefully tuned algorithms.
+Using such well--tuned algorithms pays off: we can find fast, robust, and low-memory (in fact, in place) algorithms, which are not only of independent value, but also ideal building blocks for scalably solving 2D- and higher-D TV problems.